geeknik/my-awesome-stars/topics.md

 - [NeoVertex1/SuperPrompt](https://github.com/NeoVertex1/SuperPrompt) - SuperPrompt is an attempt to engineer prompts that might help us understand AI agents.
 - [Storia-AI/sage](https://github.com/Storia-AI/sage) - Chat with any codebase in under two minutes | Fully local or via third-party APIs
 - [MLSysOps/MLE-agent](https://github.com/MLSysOps/MLE-agent) - 🤖 MLE-Agent: Your intelligent companion for seamless AI engineering and research. 🔍 Integrate with arxiv and paper with code to provide better code/research plans 🧰 OpenAI, Anthropic, Gemini, Ollama,
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI
-- [agno-agi/agno](https://github.com/agno-agi/agno) - Full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning.
+- [agno-agi/agno](https://github.com/agno-agi/agno) - Open-source framework for building multi-agent systems with memory, knowledge and reasoning.
 - [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - The easiest way to deploy agents, MCP servers, models, RAG, pipelines and more.
 No MLOps.
 No YAML.
 - [4as/Chat-DeMod](https://github.com/4as/Chat-DeMod) - Tampermonkey/Greasemonkey script that hides the moderation results when communicating with Chat.
 - [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - Neuralink for your AI Agents - LangChain - Autogen - CrewAI